 This is also not the first time lack of acetaminophen safety in pregnancy has been raised – it has been linked to undescended testicles in males, an increased risk factor for infertility and later development of testicular cancer.

-While it is unlikely that using acetaminophen a few times over the course of a pregnancy is likely to cause a problem, and the benefits way outweigh risk for fever reduction in pregnancy, this study is a reminder that medications should not be used unquestioningly during pregnancy.
+While it is unlikely that using acetaminophen a few times over the course of a pregnancy is likely to cause a problem, and the benefits way outweigh risk for fever reduction in pregnancy, these studies are a reminder that medications should not be used unquestioningly during pregnancy.
 As one of the study researchers warned, “We should continually remain vigilant to the need to reappraise the evidence concerning the risk-benefit balances of medications in light of new research findings.”

 Headaches are a common prenatal problem, and acetaminophen has been considered safe to use, whereas other commonly used headache medications including ibuprofen and aspirin, are not safe for use in pregnancy.
 So what can you do?